-- In order to enable this feature, navigate to Tools > Security Manager Administration > Server Security with the Configuration Mananger client, and check the check box labeled Allow logon for user ids not available in Local User Database.
+In order to enable this feature, navigate to Tools > Security Manager Administration > Server Security with the Configuration Manager client, and check the check box labeled Allow logon for user ids not available in Local User Database.
 Click Save in order to save the configuration.

 Use this section in order to confirm that your configuration works properly.